inference-ai-course/RahulMistry_Homework/HW2/README.md

-# OCR Image Dataset and Outputs
+# Homework 2

-This repository contains several images and their corresponding OCR outputs.
+This repository contains images, their cleaned versions, and an already cleaned version

 ## Images